aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/_index.md

 ## [Callable Functions](callable-functions)

-In order to call a function within a contract, it must have the `@Callable` annotation attached.
-If not, this function will not be picked up by the ABI and will not be available to call from _outside_ the contract.
+Public functions can be called from anywhere.
+For Java smart contracts, it must have the `@Callable` annotation attached.
+If not, this function will not be available to call from _outside_ the contract.
 [Read more](callable-functions).

 ## [Deployment Arguments](deployment-arguments)